-US stock futures point lower on weak Chinese data, chip shares
+US stocks trade lower on weak Chinese data, chip shares

 Broadcom Inc. expects yearly sales to fall by $2 billion as uncertainty hangs over the chip industry after the Trump administration announced a ban on exports to Chinese telecom behemoth Huawei Tech.

-Shares of Apple are also falling premarket, along with chip and chip-related stocks on the Broadcom warning.
-Apple and Intel are the worst-performing Dow stocks in early trading, poised to shave off a combined 32 points at the open:
+Shares of Apple are also falling along with chip and chip-related stocks on the Broadcom warning.
+Apple and Intel are the worst-performing Dow stocks.

+In economic news, U.S. retail sales increased in May and sales for the prior month were revised higher.
+The Commerce Department said on Friday retail sales rose 0.5 percent last month as households bought more motor vehicles and a variety of other goods.

+Data for April was revised up to show retail sales gaining 0.3 percent, instead of dropping 0.2 percent as previously reported.

 Oil prices fell on Friday on fears trade disputes will dent global oil demand, although the attacks this week on two oil tankers in the Gulf of Oman gave prices a floor.

-U.S. West Texas Intermediate crude futures were down 28 cents at $52 a barrel.
-WTI also closed up 2.2 percent in the previous session.
+U.S. West Texas Intermediate crude futures were up 7 cents at $52.34.

 Both contracts were on track for weekly declines of more than 3 percent.